mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ## String list and filters

-The sidebar in the left column displays the list of strings in the current project resource.
+The left column displays the list of strings in the current project resource.
 Each string is represented by:
 * A colored square that identifies the string status (i.e. *Missing*, *Translated*, etc.).
 * The source string.
 * The approved translation or the most recent suggestion if available.